Icinga/icingaweb2-module-director/doc/82-Changelog.md

 ### Import and Sync
 * FIX: triggering Sync manually produced an error on PostgreSQL (#2636)
+* FIX: purge stopped working for objects with uppercase characters (#2627)

 ### Configuration Baskets
 * FEATURE: more details shown in error messages related to invalid characters (#2646)